faiwer/faiwer-react/README.md

 A naive React implementation.
 Why?
 What's wrong with the existing one?
 Nothing.
 I just wanted to implement it from scratch by myself.
 It can be used as a drop-in replacement for some simple React apps.
 May require some trivial changes, though.

+A few stats:

+- ~5.5k LoC in TypeScript
+- ~122 KiB: transpiled JS code
+- ~44 KiB: minified by `terser`
+- ~16 KiB: minified gzipped
+  - `preact` is about ~10 KiB

 ## It supports

 - JSX